churusaa/vending-machine-kata/README.md

   vending machine works.
 Instead, it identifies coins by their weight and size and then assigns a value to what was inserted.
 You will need to do something similar.
 This can be simulated using strings, constants, enums, symbols, or something of that nature.

+  NOTE's Note: There has been some argument in our organization about whether or not this is worthy of your time, I (Ben) think there is value to using a String and having the Vending Machine assign a value to that String.
+I have spent hours in the rabbit hole of what a coin is, when in reality, a String would have been just as good.

 Select Product
 --------------